mopidy/mopidy/docs/contributing.rst

 #.
 Now you can run the Mopidy command, and it will run using the code
    in the Git repo::

-      mopidy
+      mopidy run

-   If you do any changes to the code, you'll just need to restart ``mopidy`` to see the changes take effect.
+   If you do any changes to the code, you'll just need to restart ``mopidy run`` to see the changes take effect.